-Thus far, it seems at least reasonable to suppose that pseudoneglect can be usefully viewed as potentially classifiable into perceptual and representational elements, though actual tasks may incorporate varying mixtures of perceptual and representational elements.
+Thus far, it seems reasonable to suppose that pseudoneglect can be usefully viewed as potentially classifiable into perceptual and representational elements, though actual tasks may incorporate varying mixtures of perceptual and representational elements.
 Tasks that are frequently used to assess pseudoneglect in the visual modality, such as landmark tasks (Milner, Harvey, Roberts & Forster, 1993), greyscales tasks (Mattingley, Berberovic, Corben, Slavin, Nicholls & Bradshaw, 2004) are largely perceptual in nature as the display directly affords the stimuli to be bisected or judged.
-The array can be perceived holistically or simultaneously and the judgement can be made on the basis of direct perceptual input.
-Any bias observed could well be a consequence of a bias in immediate perceptual attention.
-Other bisection tasks, however, such as tactile and mental number line bisection tasks, are unable to be afforded instantly due to the sequential nature of presentation (auditory presentation of mental number lines or the need to sequentially explore a tactile stimulus).
-These latter tasks are considerably more reliant on the ability to build a spatial representation and keep it active over time.
-Under the proposed classification, it is not primarily the modality of presentation that drives different patterns of pseudoneglect but the extent to which the task relies on this representation.
-From this point of view the degree to which perceptual factors or representational factors are invoked by visual line bisection is a little unclear as a temporally expended spatial representation may be invoked by the requirement to produce a motor response to the mid-point in the line may well invoke amongst other factors.
+In such tasks, the array is presented in its entirety and midline judgements can be made based on direct perceptual input, though perception of these displays may require multiple saccades.
+Any bias observed on visual trials could potentially be a consequence of a bias in immediate perception.
+On the other hand, tactile and mental number line bisection tasks cannot be afforded instantly due to the sequential nature of presentation (auditory presentation of mental number lines or the need to explore sequentially a tactile stimulus).
+Thus, these latter tasks are more reliant on the ability to build a spatial representation and keep it active over time.
+Under the proposed classification, it is not the particular modality of presentation that drives different patterns of pseudoneglect in different tasks, but rather, it is the extent to which the specific task used relies on participants building up mental representations.
+From this point of view, the degree to which perceptual factors or representational factors are evoked by visual line bisection is a little unclear as a temporally extended spatial representation may be invoked by the requirement to produce a motor response to the mid-point in the line.
 Accepting this proposed classification of pseudoneglect is premature because little is understood about the nature of underlying representations in tasks that require them, or about their degree of modality-specificity.
 One way of advancing understanding on this issue is to investigate pseudoneglect biases in auditory spatial location.